Arnaud-Nauwynck/Arnaud-Nauwynck.github.io/_posts/2017-01-21-eclipse-lomboker-valvar.markdown

 <blockquote>
 My Friend&gt; is it all Lombok is about?<BR/>

-Me&gt; Well, no Lombok also have the amazying val and var features, and much more<BR/>
+Me&gt; Well, no. Lombok also has the amazying val and var features, and much more<BR/>

 My Friend&gt; It is not supported in your plugin ?<BR/>